Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Rezny Wealth Management

-Rezny was founded in 1992 as a limited liability company, making it the oldest firm on our list.
-The firm’s president Brian C. Rezny also holds a certified financial planner (CFP) certification.
+As a fee-only firm, Rezny does not collect commissions on trades or the sale of insurance and other investment products.
+Founded in 1992 as a limited liability company, Rezny Wealth Management is the oldest firm on our list.
+The firm’s president Brian C. Rezny also holds a Certified Financial Planner™ (CFP®) certification.

+Client services include financial planning, investment management and retirement planning.
 In addition to Fort Myers, the firm has offices in Naples, Florida; Boca Raton, Florida; and Aurora, Illinois.

 Rezny relies on different research materials to develop portfolio analysis and investment management strategies for clients.
 These include charting analysis, fundamental analysis, relative strength analysis, technical analysis and cyclical analysis.

 The firm tailors its investment strategies to meet the needs and financial objectives of its individual clients or allocates the client's assets to a model portfolio.
-Based on factors like a client's risk tolerance and goals, portfolios will hold a combination of mutual funds, exchange-traded funds and no-load or low-cost variable annuities.
+Based on factors like a client's risk tolerance and goals, portfolios will hold a combination of mutual funds, ETFs and no-load or low-cost variable annuities.

-Macke Financial Advisory Group, Inc.
+Macke Financial Advisory Group

 Macke Financial is a fee-only firm.
 This means it only receives advisory fees from clients and does not receive third-party commissions, as a fee-based advisor would.